Skip to main content

 Which One Is Right for Your Tampa Home?

-Ridge vents are the stronger default for most Tampa homes: better wind rating, better aesthetics, better long-term cooling savings, and better performance in wind-driven rain.
+Ridge vents are the stronger default for most Tampa homes: better durability, better aesthetics, better long-term cooling savings, and better performance in wind-driven rain.
 They make particular sense if you're already planning a re-roof and have a continuous ridge line to work with.

 Turbine vents earn their place on roofs with complex geometry, short ridges, or as a budget-friendly retrofit when a full ridge vent install isn't practical — and on inland properties that get reliable breeze.